brammittendorff/jinglepings/README.md

 - A C++17 capable compiler
 - CMake
 - OpenCV 4 with GStreamer support
-- GStreamer with x264, flv, and rtmp support
+- GStreamer with x264, flv, and RTMP support

 ### Step 1: Install Required Packages on Debian Buster (or Later)